-Since 1960, the American Board of Industrial Hygiene (ABIH) has been the world's largest, organization for certifying professionals in the practice of industrial hygiene.
-The ABIH administers the Certified Industrial Hygienist (CIH) credential, which is a means to objectively assess and measure the professional knowledge and understanding of practitioners engaged in the specialty of industrial hygiene.
-The mission of the ABIH is that the CIH credential is globally recognized as the premier standard of professional competence in Industrial Hygiene / Occupational Health & Safety.
+Since 1960, the American Board of Industrial Hygiene® (ABIH®) has been the world's largest, organization for certifying professionals in the practice of industrial hygiene.
+The ABIH administers the Certified Industrial Hygienist® (CIH®) credential, which is a means to objectively assess and measure the professional knowledge and understanding of practitioners engaged in industrial hygiene.

 In order to become a CIH, each Applicant must satisfy all educational, experience practice and other eligibility requirements established by the ABIH Board of Directors, and then must pass the Comprehensive Practice examination.
 Once certified by ABIH, Diplomates maintain their certification by successfully participating in the Certification Maintenance (CM) program which includes an on-going commitment to follow the ABIH Code of Ethics.